The provost provided an overview of the timeline and process, building off her March presentation to the full board.

 - The vision outlined by the Strategic Planning Workgroup: The University of Minnesota—Twin Cities will be preeminent in solving the grand challenges of a diverse and changing world

-- Four goals in support of the vision: we will leverage our breadth and depth to take on grand challenges, support excellence and reject complacency, establish a culture of reciprocal engagement that capitalizes on our unique location, and aggressively recruit, retain, and promote field-shaping researchers and teachers
+- Four strategic goals: we will leverage our breadth and depth to take on grand challenges, support excellence and reject complacency, establish a culture of reciprocal engagement that capitalizes on our unique location, and aggressively recruit, retain, and promote field-shaping researchers and teachers

 - About 150 students, staff, and faculty drawn from across the campus are involved in issue teams, charged with filling in the details of how we might pursue our goals.